fygonzalo/openao/README.md

 ## Goals

-- Build having the listed requirements with a single command
+- Build with a single command
 - Run a develop build with a single command
 - Configuration as code
 - Centralized management